youssefbelghmi/predict-black-carbon-concentrations-and-sources/README.md

 - **`df_colocated.csv`**: This dataframe contains co-located EC and BC measurements after preprocessing and outlier detection (see Notebook 1).
 Each observation includes detailed metadata such as the measurement protocol and instrument used.

-- **`df_merged_colocated.csv`**: This is a refined version of `df_colocated.csv` enriched with modeled environmental variables from CAMx (Comprehensive Air Quality Model with Extensions), including concentrations of secondary aerosols (e.g., OA, NO₃⁻, SO₄²⁻, NH₄⁺) and mineral dust.
+- **`df_merged_colocated.csv`**: This is a refined version of `df_colocated.csv` enriched with modeled environmental variables from CAMx (Comprehensive Air Quality Model with Extensions), including concentrations of aerosols (e.g., OA, NO₃⁻, SO₄²⁻, NH₄⁺) and mineral dust.
 This dataset was used for the analysis in Notebook 2.

 ## Final Report